-If I had to guess, I would probably say that a huge majority of Linux users have/had used GNOME Shell in one way or another.
+If I had to guess, I would probably say that a huge majority of Linux users have used GNOME Shell in one way or another.
 It’s the default Desktop Environment on a huge number of very popular Linux distributions, including Ubuntu, Fedora, and Pop!_OS, and it’s an option for installation on even more.
-This GNOME Shell review will cover performance, user experience, and recommendations on who will find GNOME Shell to be a good fit.
+Covered in this GNOME Shell review are performance, user experience, and some notable features.
+I also make recommendations on who I think GNOME Shell is a good fit for.

 The Cons of GNOME Shell